 Wu’s group is now looking into improving this approach by expanding the tactile dataset to include more material surfaces.
 “This will allow us to improve the robustness of the architecture and help build an open database for the research community to work on common problems and benchmark their solutions against ours,” he said.

-The A*STAR-affiliated researchers contributing to this research are from the Institute of Infocomm Research (I2R).
+The A*STAR-affiliated researchers contributing to this research are from the Institute for Infocomm Research (I2R).